 First-time homebuyers in New Jersey can take advantage of several programs offered through the New Jersey Housing and Mortgage Finance Agency (NJHMFA).
 These provide down payment assistance and affordable, government-backed mortgages.
 Programs include:

 - NJHMFA's First-Time Homebuyer Mortgage Program: If you’re buying a primary residence in New Jersey and haven’t owned a home for at least three years, you may be eligible for this type of mortgage.
 Qualified buyers who meet income and purchase price restrictions can get a competitive interest rate on a 30-year, fixed-rate mortgage through an NJHMFA participating lender.
 The mortgage comes with government-backed insurance.
 Properties in certain neighborhoods, called Urban Target Areas or UTAs, are eligible for higher income limits.

 - Police and Firemen's Retirement System Mortgage Program: Police officers and firefighters who are members of the New Jersey Police and Firemen's Retirement System (PFRS) may be eligible for competitive mortgages and refinancing loans through this program.
-You need not be a first-time homebuyer to qualify.
-The purchased property must be your primary residence and can include one- or two-family residences and condos.
+You don't need to be a first-time homebuyer to qualify.
+The purchased property must be your primary residence, and the loans can be used for one- or two-family residences and condos.

 New Jersey mortgage refinancing